Cumberland Site (18CV171)

 at a location that gave them strategic views up and down the Patuxent River.

-In the 1930s, the site was discovered by Richard Stearns.
+The Cumberland Site was discovered by Richard Stearns in the 1930s.
 The survey of the site was cursory,

 focused on locating and mapping shell middens, and included no subsurface investigation.
 No